Shelton, Connecticut

 Dutchman's Breeches and Red Trillium along the "Old Farm Road" portion of the white trail, April 2007

-Birchbank Trail (white): The white trail is a "lollipop loop" that is a 1.9 mile round-trip hike.
-Taking the blue-yellow up to the overlook and back adds 0.4 mile (round trip).
-It starts on the flat floodplain below on an old roadbed known as "Old Farm Road".
-In late April and early May, parts of the floodplain are covered with a carpet of Dutchman's Breeches and Red Trillium, as well as other wildflowers that are seldom seen in other parts of Shelton (photo at right was taken in 2007).
+White Trail: The white trail starts on the flat floodplain below on an old roadbed known as “Old Farm Road”.
+In late April and early May, parts of the floodplain are covered with a carpet of Dutchman’s Breeches and Red Trillium, as well as other wildflowers that are seldom seen in other parts of Shelton (photo at right was taken in 2007).
 Wood Ducks have also been seen nesting in the Aquarion recharge ponds to the east of the trail.

 The white trail then turns up the hill and follows another old road as it ascends the river bluff through the notch.
+ATV damage is severe in some locations, resulting in uneven footing.
 The trail crosses the Paugussett Trail and continues to rise until Upper White Hills Brook is spotted on the right, after which the trail turns to the right to cross the brook.
+There is no bridge – you must be resourceful and find a way to cross by various stepping stones or logs.

 Wood Duck pair in the Aquarion ponds adjacent to Birchbank Mountain, May 2007

-The trail passes a vernal pool on the left (if it's March or early April you may hear a cacophony of mating Wood Frogs), then circles back and begins to descend along the ravine.
+The trail passes a vernal pool on the left (if it’s March or early April you may hear a cacophony of mating Wood Frogs), then circles back and begins to descend along the ravine.
 After a time the trail approaches the brook again, and you should see the chimney nearby.
-The path follows the stream all the way to the floodplain below, passing a series of scenic chutes and falls.
+Follow the brook downhill to the Paugussett Trail (blue) and turn right onto this trail, crossing the brook once again.
+The Paugussett will soon intersect the white trail – go left to return to your starting point.

 The hillside is in shadow long before the sun sets, so a hike earlier in the day may be preferable.